victorrgez/terraform/README.md

 - [X] Create a Data source in child module that outputs its content to root module which outputs its value to terminal
 - [X] Learn how to pass different variables when running terraform on command line do dynamically specifiy some contraints on the infrastructure to be created (also need to remove the `default_vars` merging with Local variables for this specification to have an effect):
 - [X] What is a workspace --> Isolated set of resources.
 Each of them is a duplication of the whole project with different lifecycle.
 Same codebase is used for all workspaces.
 Variables + Data Sources + Resources + Outputs
+- [X] Add template file that outputs the IPs of the MIG's instances to a local file
+- [X] Understand Terraform Workspaces vs Terraform Modules vs Branches in Development vs Production scenario
+- [X] Create GKE cluster module

 ```tf apply -var default_vars='{"default_disk_type":"pd-ssd", "default_disk_size":79, "default_machine_type":"f1-micro"}' -var myvar="itworked"```